OpenGVLab/LAMM/README.md

 📆[2023-06-11]

 👋🏻 LAMM is available for Research community!

-Try out the [Interactive Demo](https://huggingface.co/spaces/openlamm/LAMM) on Huggingface!
+🔁Try out the [Interactive Demo](https://huggingface.co/spaces/openlamm/LAMM) on Huggingface!
 (Time to build app depends on the server load)

 ![LAMM](./images/LAMM_Imagewall.png)